The wooden frame of the building

 For Jensen, collaboration and discipline means selling a stock, even when it hurts.

-For a listing of this strategy’s current holdings, please visit www.jenseninvestment.com/value-composite-holdings.
+For a listing of this strategy’s current holdings, please visit www.jenseninvestment.com/mid-cap-composite-holdings.

 The company discussion in this article is solely intended to illustrate the application of our investment approach and is not to be considered a recommendation by Jensen.
-The specific security identified is taken from a representative account of the Jensen Quality Value Composite and does not represent all of the securities purchased and sold for the Strategy.
+The specific security identified is taken from a representative account of the Jensen Quality Mid Cap Composite and does not represent all of the securities purchased and sold for the Strategy.
 Our views expressed herein are subject to change and should not be construed as a recommendation or offer to buy or sell any security and are not designed or intended as a basis or determination for making any investment decision for any security.
 Our discussions should not be construed as an indication that an investment in a security has been or will be profitable, or that the investment recommendations or decisions we make in the future will be profitable or will equal the investment performance of any security discussed herein.
 Performance results shown reflect the reinvestment of dividends and other earnings.
 Individual account characteristics and performance returns may differ from those of the representative account due to the size of the portfolio, client-specific constraints, tax considerations or other factors.

 Indices are unmanaged and do not incur investment management fees.
 An investor is unable to invest in an index.
 Past performance is no guarantee of future results.
-The information contained herein represents management’s current expectation of how the Jensen Quality Value Strategy will continue to be operated in the near term; however, management’s plans and policies in this respect may change in the future.
+The information contained herein represents management’s current expectation of how the Jensen Quality Mid Cap Strategy will continue to be operated in the near term; however, management’s plans and policies in this respect may change in the future.
 In particular, (i) policies and approaches to portfolio monitoring, risk management, and asset allocation may change in the future without notice and (ii) economic, market and other conditions could cause the Strategy and accounts invested in the Strategy to deviate from stated investment objectives, guidelines, and conclusions stated herein.

 Certain information contained in this material represents or is based upon forward-looking statements, which can be identified by the use of terminology such as “may”, “will”, “should”, “expect”, “anticipate”, “target”, “project”, “estimate”, “intend”, “continue”, or “believe” or the negatives thereof or other variations thereon or comparable terminology.
 Due to various risks and uncertainties, actual events or results or the actual performance of a client account may differ materially from those reflected or contemplated in such forward-looking statements.